meineke/workflows/sessions/gh-pages.md

 ## Motivating use case: a simple website with GitHub Pages

-- GitHub Pages is a service provided by GitHub that will turn a GitHub repo into a static website.
-It's used a lot for personal websites, project documentation, and the like.
-- We can use the stuff we've learned so far to very quickly and easily start working on a little website.
+GitHub Pages is a service provided by GitHub that will turn a GitHub repo into a static website.
+It's used a lot for personal websites, project documentation, and other websites that don't need heavy server-side software.
+We can use the stuff we've learned so far to very quickly and easily start working on a little website.

 ## Skills we'll exercise